cdapio/cdap/cdap-docs/introduction/source/index.rst

 - Easily inspect the quality of data by generating data stats
 - Easily associate a schema once you know your data: "schema on read"
 - Support different data formats; extensible to support custom formats
-- Supported data formats include AVRO, Text, CSV, TSV, and CLF
+- Supported data formats include Avro, Text, CSV, TSV, and CLF
 - Query using SQL